-Tilst., RC 5-2000, 1: 5-27-00, cert. el.
-5-1-
+Stats.
+Implemented: ORS 462.270 Hist.: RC 3-2000, f.
+3-27-00, cert. ef.
+5-1-00

+Jockey Agent

-Jockey Agent (1) No person other than the jockey with no agent or a licensed jockey agent properly employed by the jockey shall make engagements for or manage a jockey.
+(1) No person other than the jockey with no agent or a licensed jockey agent properly employed by the jockey shall make engagements for or manage a jockey.
 A jockey agent must apply to the commission for a license and the application shall bear the signatures of the riders that the jockey agent represents.

 (2) No jockey agent shall be permitted to contract riding engagements for more than two jockeys and one apprentice jockey unless authorized in writing by the board of stewards.
-Each jockey agent shall maintain accurate records of all engagements and shall make those records available for examination by the stewards at all times: (a) No jockey agent shall name his/her jockey on a horse without first having a call from the owner, trainer or authorized agent.
+Each jockey agent shall maintain accurate records of all engagements and shall make those records available for examination by the stewards at all times:

+(a) No jockey agent shall name his/her jockey on a horse without first having a call from the owner, trainer or authorized agent.